micheleangioni/node-lessons/lessons/lesson3-MiddlewareLogs/readme.md

 In our case, in order to gain confidence with middlewares, let's add a middleware which simply logs each incoming request to our application.

 **Goals**
-- Every time the Web Server is hit, a log to file must be written by using [winstone](https://github.com/winstonjs/winston), containing the timestamp, the request method and url.
-Winstone must be used in a global Express application middleware
+- Every time the Web Server is hit, a log to file must be written by using [winston](https://github.com/winstonjs/winston), containing the timestamp, the request method and url.
+Winston must be used in a global Express application middleware

 **Allowed Npm Packages**
 - `express`: web server